 program, you must "re-certify" every two years.
 This means you must

 re-apply for the program every other year and meet all of the

 qualifications.
 If you don't re-certify or qualify, the state won't pay

 your property taxes.

 Properties with reverse mortgages don't qualify for the deferral program.

 will continue to defer the past taxes we have paid (with applicable

-interest) until the applicant dies or the property is sold.
+interest) until the applicant disqualifies from the program.